bhebert/TheZeroBetaRate/README.md

 	e) cd to TheZeroBetaRate/Model

-	f) run model.m
+	f) run monetary_shock_model.m

 		i) this will run very quickly.

 4) Run STATA to generate tables

 	a) open Stata.
-Tested with Stata MP 17.0 on an M1 Macbook Pro and a Windows PC.
+Tested with Stata MP 17.0 and 18.0 on an M1 Macbook Pro and a Windows PC.

 	b) cd to TheZeroBetaRate/StataCode